Important Safety Information

 GAZYVA is available by prescription only.

-Report side effects to the FDA at (800) FDA-1088 or www.fda.gov/medwatch.
-Report side effects to Genentech at (888) 835-2555.
+You may report side effects to the FDA at (800) FDA-1088, or www.fda.gov/medwatch.
+You may also report side effects to Genentech at (888) 835-2555.

-Please visit www.gazyva.com for the full Prescribing Information, including Boxed WARNING, for additional Important Safety Information.
+Please see the accompanying full Prescribing Information, including BOXED WARNINGS, for additional Important Safety Information.